 Creating SOPs That Actually Get Used: A Guide for Contractors

-Standard Operating Procedures (SOPs) are supposed to make your business run smoother.
-But in most contracting companies, they either gather dust or get ignored completely.
+Standard Operating Procedures (SOPs) are meant to make your business run smoother.
+But in many contracting companies, they’re either ignored or collecting dust.
 Why?

-Because they’re too long, too vague, or too hard to use in the field.
+Because they’re too long, too vague, or not built for real-world use.

 1. Start Small: Focus on High-Impact Tasks

-Don’t try to SOP your entire business in one week.
-Start with the top 3–5 tasks that cause delays, confusion, or rework.
+Trying to SOP your entire business in one week?
+That’s a recipe for burnout.
+Instead, start with the 3–5 tasks that regularly cause confusion, rework, or delays.

 • Daily jobsite setup and teardown